Mohak-Tripathi/Mohak-Tripathi/Readme.md

 - 💬 Ask me about book suggestions regarding Investing, Entrepreneurship, and Human Behaviour.

-- ⚡ Fun fact :- Love to discuss great ideas and like to discuss &debate on social issues India is facing right now.
+- 👯 Fun fact :- Love to discuss great ideas and like to discuss & debate on social issues India is facing right now.

-- ⚡ Know More: Mohak's Portfolio
+- ⚡ Know More: <a href="" target = "_blank"> Mohak's Portfolio </a>

 <br>